The Department of Neurology offers courses and training experiences for undergraduates, medical students, and graduate students.

 - Return the form to Mary Beth Dunning

-- Once you have authorization (permission) to register, you must register via the web, My UW, to add the directed study course to your schedule.
+- Once you have authorization (permission) to enroll, add the directed study course to your schedule using Course Search and Enroll by the enrollment deadline.

-View the Timetable for other Neurology Department course listings.
+View the Course Search and Enroll for other Neurology Department course listings.

 Faculty members and staff in the Department of Neurology at the University of Wisconsin are conducting basic and clinical research programs within the neurosciences.